metabase/metabase/docs/data-modeling/field-types.md

 ### X-rays

-When you [X-ray](../exploration-and-organization/x-rays.md) a table, model, or entity, Metabase considers both the data type and field type to display different charts that summarize that data.
+When you [X-ray](../exploration-and-organization/x-rays.md) a table, model, or entity, Metabase considers both the data type and the field type to display different charts that summarize that data.

 ### Field Filters